islet-project/islet/examples/confidential-ml/code_model.md

 #### How to test with simulated enclave (no actual hardware TEE) on x86_64

 ```
-// In this case, all instances are running on the same host PC.
+// In this case, all instances are running on the same host PC so all IPs are set to 0.0.0.0.
+// If you want to do with a remote configuration, set a proper IP to init.sh/run.sh of each terminal.
+//
 // In ML case, only one device is enough to show how it works.
 // For each terminal, you need to go in the docker image using "docker exec".